Vickey21299/crytography/README.md

 Different cryptographic constructions have different attacks and vulnerabilities, even on systems that are considered to be secure.
-This is because cryptography is a complex field, and there is no single solution that is secure against all attacks.

-Some common attacks on cryptographic systems include:
+This is because cryptography is a complex field, and there is no single solution that is secure against all attacks. in assigemnt 2 , differnt attack can fieasable  and theory approuch and coding approuches are add see that file Some common attacks on cryptographic systems include:

 * **Brute-force attacks:** In a brute-force attack, the attacker tries all possible keys until they find the correct one.
 This type of attack is most effective against systems with weak keys.